Thinh-NT/Rappidweller-db-challenge-try/README.md

     </generate>
 ```

-### Nice to have

-- Leave us a star on our GitHub repository ( https://github.com/rapiddweller/rapiddweller-benerator-ce )
-- Try to predict the column contains sensitive data ( Name & surname, Email, Location data, Home address, IP address) and use a **encrypt** node instead of the **attribute** node
-- Try to predict the column contains a password and use a **hash** node instead of the **attribute** node
-- Try to predict the column contains a credit card number and use a **mask** node instead of the **attribute** node

 ### Sidenotes

 - There are no specific constraints on how to solve this challenge, Python, Node.js or Java is the frame and it is up to you to fill this framework with your solution to achieve the goal.
 - The estimated time for this challenge should not exceed 4 to 8 hours.

----

-## Next steps

-- When you are ready, please write us an email and submit your solution as a zip file (workwithus@rapiddweller.com).
-- Given your successful completion, we will schedule a session to discuss your activities.

-Best and talk again soon,\
-Alex & Peter.\
-co-founder rapiddweller

 __© Copyright 2019-2023, rapiddweller GmbH.
 All rights reserved.__